x11vnc/x11vnc-desktop/README.md

 ### Using Prebuilt Images

 To use the images, make sure you have Docker and Python (either 2 or
 3) installed.
-Download the Python script `docker_desktop.py` in this repository and then run the script as
+Download the Python script [`docker_desktop.py`](https://raw.githubusercontent.com/x11vnc/ubuntu-docker/master/docker_desktop.py) and save it into a working directory and then run the command
 ```
 python docker_desktop.py -p
 ```